 Since you only pour clean water into your Keurig, you may think the insides of the coffee maker should never need cleaning.
 However, with each refill, calcium, magnesium, and other minerals leave trace amounts behind in your machine.
 The amount and specific kind of each will depend on where you live.
 Some areas have water that’s “harder” than others, meaning the water has more dissolved minerals in it than are found in other places.
 Knowing what kind of water you have could be helpful with the maintenance of your machine.
 The harder your water is, the more residue will be left behind in your machine.

-The residue happens because as the water heats in your Keurig, a chemical combustion occurs and causes the minerals to leach out of the water.
+The residue happens because as the water heats in your Keurig, chemical combustion occurs and causes the minerals to leach out of the water.
 When the water empties, minerals remain behind in a coating on the metal parts of your Keurig.
 Eventually, if left alone, that coating builds on itself and turns into hard-to-remove chunks called scale.
 Depending on where you live, it could be a calcium scale, limescale, or another form.
-By neglecting to descale your Keurig, you allow mineral deposits to grow so big that they can clog your machine and prevent it from functioning properly.

 It’s never a good idea to wait for that PRIME message to show up on your Keurig coffee maker.
 Some machines do have an automatic reminder that will pop up before it’s too late.
 If yours doesn’t have that notification ability, Keurig recommends descaling your machine every two to three months as preventative maintenance.
 If you’re a heavy user, you should probably do it closer to that two-month mark.
 If you know your water is considered harder than normal, you may want to do it even more frequently.